smartarch/benchmark-results/README.md

 We also measured the triples (2 background tasks), quadruples (3 background tasks) and quintuples (4 background tasks).
 The measurements in quintuples are already outside of the operation boundary as defined in the paper, since the number of running task over exceeds the number of available processor cores.

 The product space of triples and higher-level n-tuples is not covered entirely, but at least 1500 measurements of each category were produced.
-The following pages contain results for each of the tuples grouped by the measured task: .
+The following pages contain results for each of the tuples grouped by the measured task.

 There are four different views on the data:
-* Grouped by tasks concurenty executed
+* Grouped by tasks concurrently executed
     * [triple](./whole_triple/)
     * [quadruple](./whole_quadruple/)
     * [quintuple](./whole_quintuple/)